 Red wine is the favorite of many collectors.
 With proper storage, red wines can age and develop over years, or even decades.
-All wines should be stored in a cool location, at about 55 degrees Fahrenheit.
+Like all wines, red wines should be stored in a cool location, between 55 to 58 degrees Fahrenheit.
 Red wines are happier at slightly higher temperatures than whites, so it makes sense to store bottles of red wine at the top of your wine cellar or cabinet since heat rises.

 This traditional custom wine cellar in Rancho Sante Fe, California, appears bigger than it actually is – thanks to the great design and implementation from the team at Vintage Cellars.

 When serving a bottle of red wine that has been cellared, you may want to allow it to warm up a little.
-With a young red wine, it can be beneficial to decant first so that it will breathe a little as it warms.
 Full-bodied, intense red wines can be served as warm as 65 degrees Fahrenheit.
 Medium-bodied reds will be best at around 60 degrees, and the lightest fruity red wines will be delicious at wine cellar temperature.
+With a young red wine, it can be beneficial to decant first so that it will breathe a little as it warms.